Americans waste almost as much food as they eat.

 Get the most out of food by using proper storage.
 Keep prepared foods from drying out in the refrigerator by keeping them well covered.
 Use freezer bags to prevent freezer burn on self-frozen meats, vegetables and fruits.
 According to The Food Keeper, eggs should be stored in the original carton on a refrigerator shelf and not in the door.
 Monitor the temperature inside the refrigerator and freezer.
 Sometimes foods can freeze and thaw out in a fridge that is set at the wrong temperature, which can shorten shelf life.
 For both safety and best quality, The Food Keeper recommends keeping the refrigerator temperature at 40-degrees Fahrenheit or below, and the freezer at 0-degrees or below.
 The quality of frozen food deteriorates quickly above this temperature.

 - Take easy steps to keep produce fresh longer

 Not all produces does well in the refrigerator.
 Tomatoes, onions, citrus, potatoes and garlic keep better out of the fridge.
 Store greens like lettuce, spinach and kale in the refrigerator crisper bins to prevent wilting.
 Greens can be washed and prepped before placing in the fridge to make it easier for quick salads, but be sure it’s all thoroughly dried to avoid bacterial growth and mold.
 Herbs like cilantro and parsley last longer if they’re placed in a glass of water on a tall refrigerator shelf.

 - Finish leftovers

-Take leftovers to work or school for lunch or finish them on a busy night when there is no time to cook dinner.
-After a big holiday meal, consider asking friends and family if they want to take extra food home with them.
+Plan to eat leftovers for lunch, or serve them on a busy night when there is no time to cook dinner.
 Make leftover meals more exciting by using leftovers for ingredients in other recipes, like transforming last night’s roast chicken into chicken salad or tacos.